SIGTechnologies/sigtech-python/CONTRIBUTING.md

 ## Submitting an Example Strategy

-We're excited to witness the innovative strategies our users can develop using our SDK.
+We're excited to see the innovative strategies our users can develop using our SDK.
 If you have an exciting strategy you'd like to share, consider submitting it as an example to be added to our [examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) directory.

 To submit an example, follow these steps: